 “Certified Interior Designer” means a person who prepares and submits nonstructural or nonseismic plans consistent with Sections 5805 and 5538 to local building departments that are of sufficient complexity so as to require the skills of a licensed contractor to implement them, and who engages in programming, planning, designing, and documenting the construction and installation of nonstructural or nonseismic elements, finishes and furnishings within the interior spaces of a building, and has demonstrated by means of education, experience and examination, the competency to protect and enhance the health, safety, and welfare of the public.

 QUALIFICATIONS AND EXAMINATION FOR CERTIFICATION

-(b) He or she has completed a three-year accredited interior design certificate program, and has completed three years of diversified interior design experience.
+- Has completed a three-year accredited interior design certificate program, and has completed three years of diversified interior design experience.

-(c) He or she has completed a two-year accredited interior design program and has completed four years of diversified interior design experience.
+- Has completed a two-year accredited interior design program and has completed four years of diversified interior design experience.

-(d) He or she has at least eight years of interior design education, or at least eight years of diversified interior design experience, or a combination of interior design education and diversified interior design experience that together total at least eight years.
+- Has at least eight years of interior design education, or at least eight years of diversified interior design experience, or a combination of interior design education and diversified interior design experience that together total at least eight years.

 There are laws in California covering “Certified Interior Designers” and how they conduct themselves and their business.